 Key Requirements for Billing CPT Code 99091

-- Initiation of RPM services via face-to-face visit for patients not seen by the billing practitioner within 1 year prior to billing CPT code 99091; Waived for COVID-19 PHE.
+- Initiation of RPM services via face-to-face visit for patients not seen by the billing practitioner within 1 year prior to billing CPT code 99091 (waived during the COVID-19 Public Health Emergency [PHE], but post-PHE requirements apply).

-- At least 30 minutes of time spent by the billing practitioner during a 30-day period reviewing, interpreting, and responding to RPM data; and.
+- At least 30 minutes of time spent by the billing practitioner during a 30-day period reviewing, interpreting, and responding to RPM data.

 Remote Physiologic Monitoring Codes

-The 2019 MPFS described each of the original RPM codes as follows:
+The 2019 MPFS described each of the original RPM codes as follows, with 2026 updates incorporating new thresholds for data transmission days and treatment time:

-Remote monitoring of physiologic parameter(s) (e.g., weight, blood pressure, pulse oximetry, respiratory flow rate), initial; device(s) supply with daily recording(s) or programmed alert(s) transmission, each 30 days.
+New: CPT code 99445 ($50)* Remote monitoring of physiologic parameter(s) (e.g., weight, blood pressure, pulse oximetry, respiratory flow rate), each 30 days; device(s) supply with daily recording(s) or programmed alert(s) transmission (2–15 days of data transmission).

-Remote physiologic monitoring treatment management services, clinical staff clinical staff/physician/other qualified healthcare professional time in a calendar month requiring interactive communication with the patient/caregiver during the month; first 20 minutes.
+CPT code 99457 ($20)* Remote physiologic monitoring treatment management services, clinical staff/physician/other qualified healthcare professional time in a calendar month requiring interactive communication with the patient/caregiver during the month; first 20 minutes.

-Remote physiologic monitoring treatment management services, clinical staff clinical staff/physician/other qualified healthcare professional time in a calendar month requiring interactive communication with the patient/caregiver during the month; each additional 20 minutes.
+CPT code 99458 ($20)* Remote physiologic monitoring treatment management services, clinical staff/physician/other qualified healthcare professional time in a calendar month requiring interactive communication with the patient/caregiver during the month; each additional 20 minutes.

 Key Requirements for Billing CPT Codes 99453, 99454, 99457, & 99458

-According to the 2019 MPFS and the 2022 CPT Code Manual, CMS requires the following to bill for Remote Patient Monitoring services:
+According to the 2019 MPFS, subsequent updates, and the 2026 MPFS/CPT Code Manual, CMS requires the following to bill for Remote Patient Monitoring services:

 General